-As described above, UTokyo has developed an innovative scheme to allow positioning of the Kavli IPMU within TODIAS.
+As described above, UTokyo has developed an innovative scheme to allow positioning of the Kavli IPMU within UTIAS.
 Under this scheme, the Kavli IPMU has taken charge in the operation of the organization, including the recruitment of researchers.
 New special regulations were also established designating the Kavli IPMU as a special zone in which participating researchers and support staff members are allowed a limited exemption from some restrictions under the work rules that are generally applied within the university.
 Those measures are; English bilingual staff can be easily hired, recruit prominent researchers from all over the world based by paying internationally competitive salary, possible joint appointment between the Kavli IPMU and the foreign universities, and so on.

-1-5.
-Accommodation of center's requirements for infrastructural support Utilities and other infrastructure support provided by host institution.
+5. Utilities and other infrastructure support provided by host institution.

 (In addition to listed in the item 1.
 Contributions from host institution)